Healthy Meatloaf

 Storage instructions

-To store: Keep the leftover meatloaf or individual slices in an airtight container and store them in the refrigerator for up to 5 days.
+To store: Keep the leftover meatloaf or individual slices in an airtight container or in plastic wrap and store them in the refrigerator for up to 5 days.

-To freeze: The whole meatloaf or individual slices also freeze well for up to 6 months.
+To freeze: The whole meatloaf or individual slices can be stored in the freezer for up to 6 months.
 Let them thaw in the fridge overnight before reheating.

 To reheat: Quickly zap the leftover slices in the oven or reheat large batches in a 350ºF oven until heated through.